zhaonat/cluster_monte_carlo/README.md

 # cluster_monte_carlo
+programs which analyze the Ising model in an arbitrary number of dimensions >= 2 using two types of Markov chain Monte Carlo (MCMC) algorithms.

-# implementation of metropolis-hastings and Wolff algorithms for any dimensions
+## implementation of metropolis-hastings and Wolff algorithms for any dimensions
 see comparisons which highlight superior solution of autocorrelation time problem found in the MEtropolis Hastings algorithms solved by Cluster algorithms